opensecuritycontroller/community/testing/testcases/da_testcases.md

 1. Launch OSC web application: https://OSC-ip-address.
 2. Login to OSC.
 3. Click OSC->Setup->Distributed Appliances->Delete.
-4. Popup confirmation with force selection.
+4. Popup confirmation with force delete selection.
-5. Click OK and reconfirm force selection to delete the DA.
+5. Click OK and reconfirm force delete selection to delete the DA.
-6. Also go to Openstack to delete the VNF Instance since OSC force delete will not force delete in Openstack.
+6. Also go to Openstack UI to delete the VNF Instance since OSC force delete DA will not force delete Instance in Openstack.

 **Expected Result:**
 The DA should be deleted.